-Local Public Health Act Annual Reporting is currently closed; it opens each year from mid-February to March 31.
+Local Public Health Act annual reporting is open each year from mid-February to March 31.

-Modules & Guidance: Review guidance provided for each module prior to submitting your data: Finance, staffing, performance measures, and contact information.
+Modules and guidance: Review guidance provided for each module prior to submitting your data: Finance, staffing, performance measures, and MCH Title V Block Grant.

 Log In to REDCap: Log into REDCap to submit data for LPH Act Annual Reporting each spring.

 Help with REDCap: Help is here for external partners using REDCap to enter data!